dfrechdev/create-apex-js-app/README.md

 You have an idea for an additional template?
 You already create a template and want to share it?
 Check out below section on [how to contribute][contributing].

-### Questions during the creation
+#### -s / --supress-inquiry

 During the creation of your app, you might be asked additional question regarding the details of your app.
 These questions are set by the template you use.
-By default, this tool uses the [apexjs-template-js-lib][defaulttemplate] template.
-Check the documentation of the template for details regarding the setup questions.
+Check the documentation of the template you use for details regarding the setup questions.

+This option is passed to the template and indicates, that no questions should be asked during the setup, hence the template must use default values for all questions.
+The main purpose for this is to allow the automatic build to pass without having to answer questions.
+You might however also use this option, if you are ok with all default values of a tempate anyways.

 ## How to write and build your app